aahvocado/MentorWeb/readme.txt

 -Setup and Configuration-
 1. Clone the repo onto your local machine
-2. Follow RNOC steps <here> for setting up the code on your prism account
+2. Follow the RNOC steps here, http://gtjourney.gatech.edu/gt-devhub/documentation for setting up the code on your prism account
 3. Once the system is setup on the server, edit the files: config.php: replace each of the variables with your server and database credentials, see Getting Started on Google Drive